Usha-Mounika/Samsung_PD/README.md

 set_input_transition -max 1.5 [get_ports IN_*]
 set_input_transition -min 0.75 [get_ports IN_*]
 ```
+-rise and –fall options to specify slew for rising and falling edges
+-min and –max options to specify constraints in various operating conditions
 #### Output ports
 The output ports are constrained with clock period,output delay and output load.
 The following commands are used to constraint the output ports of a design: